-Majority of our subsidiaries incorporated in Hong Kong, such as Hode HK and Bilibili HK Limited, are subject to 16.5% Hong Kong profit tax on their taxable income generated from operations in Hong Kong.
-Commencing from the year of assessment of 2018, the first HK\$2 million of profits earned by one of our subsidiaries incorporated in Hong Kong could be taxed at half the current tax rate (i.e. 8.25%) while the remaining profits will continue to be taxed at the existing 16.5% tax rate.
+The majority of our subsidiaries incorporated in Hong Kong, such as Hode HK and Bilibili HK Limited, are subject to 16.5% Hong Kong profit tax on their taxable income generated from operations in Hong Kong.
+The first HK\$2 million of profits earned by one of our subsidiaries incorporated in Hong Kong could be taxed at half the current tax rate (i.e., 8.25%) while the remaining profits will continue to be taxed at the existing 16.5% tax rate.
 Under the Hong Kong tax laws, we are exempted from the Hong Kong income tax on our foreign-derived income.
 In addition, payments of dividends from our Hong Kong subsidiaries to us are not subject to any Hong Kong withholding tax.